mishradile/AFMTool/README.md

 - 20/5/2022:
   - Added ref image to mark regions for line profile and step height calculations
   - Corrected errors in step height calculations
+  - Implemented multiple checks for circle recognition (If height data fail, use different color mapping, if fail again use phase data, if still fail use binary filter)

 ## Installation